External Metadata Database Configuration

 database: enabled: false externalDatabase: host: replace-with-your-external-postgres.database.hostname password: replace-with-your-bometauserpassword superuser: username: postgres password: postgrespassword backup: enabled: true restore: enabled: true

-Once set up and working, an in-place upgrade or a backup and restore will create a hook job.
-This hook job will perform upgrades, migrations, and restores without needing to touch the external database.
+Once set up and working, a backup restore creates a hook job.
+This hook job performs restores without needing to touch the external database.

 External Database Restore